and3rson/node-nameko-client/README.md

 ## Using with ExpressJS

-They also plays together well:
+They also play well together:

     var nameko = require('node-nameko-client');
     var express = require('express');